The-Insignia-Project/Insignia-Home/src/guidelines/uploading.md

 - Terrorism
 - Death Threats

-Any content that promotes or encourages suicide, self-harm or creating/sending death threats will not be tolerated, and your account will be banned.
+Any content that promotes or encourages suicide, self-harm or creating/sending death threats will not be tolerated, and your account will be banned We may Even join with law enforcement agencies to do it.

 Content related to, glorifying, or referencing mass shootings, bombings, or any form of violent extremism will be removed.
 Repeated violation will cause your account to be banned.